canonical/lxd/doc/howto/network_ovn_peers.md

 Depending on how the host's networking is configured, this might limit the available bandwidth (if the OVN overlay network is on a higher bandwidth network than the host's external network).

 Therefore, LXD allows creating peer routing relationships between two OVN networks.
-Using this method, traffic between the two networks can go directly from one OVN network to the other and thus stays withing the OVN subsystem, rather than transiting through the uplink network.
+Using this method, traffic between the two networks can go directly from one OVN network to the other and thus stays within the OVN subsystem, rather than transiting through the uplink network.

 ## Create a routing relationship between networks